DanielCoutoVale/Dependencies/IP.md

 ### Step 2

 Let us continue paying attention to adjectives that depend on verbs as "amod" according to ITTB annotation.
 Here we find another kind of linguistic phenomenon that deserves our attention as for how words have been classified.
-More than half of the adjectives with this anchoring (attachment + labeling) have the lemma *primus* (37 out of 70) and more than a sixth have the lemma *immobilis* (12 out of 70).
+More than half of the adjectives with this anchor have the lemma *primus* (37 out of 70) and more than a sixth have the lemma *immobilis* (12 out of 70).
 Let us look at the two types of grammatical structure where *primus* (*first*) and *immobilis* (*the non-moving*) take this role, starting with those cases where the author answers to the question "*who did it first?*".

 FORM        | sed        | primum     | movens     | seipsum    | movetur    | semper
 :----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------: